-The Department assumes 100 to 1000 cases of this condition may be reported in Washington State in future years (though in 2020 this number has already been substantially exceeded).
-Due to the recent emergence of this condition this estimate is based on very little data.
+The Department assumes 75,000 cases of this condition may be reported in Washington State in future years Due to the recent emergence of this condition this estimate is based on very little data.
 (For additional information, see "Estimated Number of Cases" for this condition in the section analysis of WAC 246-101-101, Notifiable conditions: Health care providers and health care facilities.)